 In 2016, the UN Secretary-General, Ban Ki-moon, will convene the first World Humanitarian Summit (WHS) in Istanbul to find new ways to tackle humanitarian crises.
-To effectively address the growing scope and scale of crises, humanitarian actors increasingly recognize the need for innovation in the sector.
+To effectively address the growing scope and scale of crises, humanitarian actors increasingly recognise the need for innovation in the sector.
 Deloitte US’s Social Impact Service Line delivered two pro bono research papers (supported by the global Deloitte Humanitarian Innovation Program) for the WHS’s Innovation Thematic Working Group, which is tasked with proposing recommendations on humanitarian innovation.
-The research explored key bottlenecks in the humanitarian sector that would prevent it from realizing the full potential of innovation.
+The research explored key bottlenecks in the humanitarian sector that would prevent it from realising the full potential of innovation.

-Deloitte’s findings conclude that recognized impediments are not insurmountable; and that investment in research and development (R&D) in the humanitarian sector should yield results—as long as identified critical success factors are achieved.
-The report also focused on determining the most effective models for creating incentives and governance mechanisms to facilitate and nurture innovation.
+Deloitte’s findings conclude that recognised impediments are not insurmountable; and that investment in research and development (R&D) in the humanitarian sector should yield results—as long as identified critical success factors are achieved.
+The report also focussed on determining the most effective models for creating incentives and governance mechanisms to facilitate and nurture innovation.
 The research provides valuable insights that will help shape investment and strategic priorities for humanitarian innovation.

 Three years after it was founded, Lundin Norway struck oil in its first exploration well on the Norwegian continental shelf.
 The 2007 discovery revealed a substantial reservoir, kick-starting Lundin’s Edvard Grieg development.
 Five subsequent finds followed on the shelf for Lundin and since its first strike eight years ago, Lundin can take credit for half of the resources found on the shelf.

-Lundin’s leaders recognized an opportunity to blossom into a full-scale exploration and production company and put a plan into action.
+Lundin’s leaders recognised an opportunity to blossom into a full-scale exploration and production company and put a plan into action.
 In 2012, the company was set to become the operator of a manned offshore installation.

 With a small, yet highly experienced team, Lundin set out with a goal of commencing production by late 2015.
 This was extremely ambitious, explains Svenn Erik Edal, Nordic Oil & Gas Industry leader, Deloitte Norway.
 "But, they didn’t want to take any shortcuts.
-They had an opportunity to build an operating model that was process-oriented, cost-effective, and promoted safety from day one."
+They had an opportunity to build an operating model that was process-oriented, cost-effective and promoted safety from day one."

-Lundin management turned to Deloitte Norway for guidance in building its offshore operations organization.
+Lundin management turned to Deloitte Norway for guidance in building its offshore operations organisation.
 "We had the industry knowledge they needed, along with professionals with years of operational experience on the shelf," Edal says.
 "We offered Lundin new ways of thinking to help ensure a culture with strict focus on continuous improvement."Â

-The Deloitte Norway team was immersed in all phases of the process, from helping Lundin identify regulatory requirements and analyze occupational risks to developing workflows and key performance indicators.
+The Deloitte Norway team was immersed in all phases of the process, from helping Lundin identify regulatory requirements and analyse occupational risks to developing workflows and key performance indicators.
 "We have gone to great lengths to help Lundin ensure that when production commences, risks will be mitigated and Lundin will achieve its goal of being a best-in-class operation."